A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present some numerical results by solving some benchmark elliptic interface problems.
 For each case, the source term $f$, the Dirichlet boundary data $g$ and the jump term $a$, $b$ are given according to the solutions.
 We construct the spaces of order $1 \leq m \leq 3$ to solve each problem.
-For simplicity, we take the same $\# S(K)$ for all problems and we list a group of reference values of $\# S(K)$ for different $m$ in Table \ref{tab:numSK}.
-A direct sparse solver is used to solve the resulted sparse linear system.
+For simplicity, we take the $\# S^i(K)$ uniformly for all elements and we list the values of $\# S^i(K)$ for all $m$ that are used in all experiments in Tab \ref{tab:numSK}.
+A direct sparse solver is used to solve the resulting sparse linear system.
+The interface in all numerical experiments is described by a given level set function $\phi(\bm{x})$.